 Now that India is close to reaching the elimination of visceral leishmaniasis, it will be key to have strong and well-functioning surveillance system in place in order to detect a potential increase in cases in a timely matter and react accordingly.
-Moreover certain specific subgroups of the disease, in particular post kala azar dermal leishmaniasis (PKDL) and VL-HIV co-infection, will become increasingly important because of their potential to trigger a resurgence, and should hence be included in the surveillance system.
+Moreover, certain specific subgroups of the disease, in particular asymptomatic infection, post kala azar dermal leishmaniasis (PKDL) and VL-HIV co-infection, will become increasingly important because of their potential to trigger a resurgence, and should hence be included in the surveillance system.

 Prof Shyam Sundar